JamesLavin/sync_repos/README.md

 * Enable auto-updating of DevDogs, Dash, Zeal, etc. documentation/code browsers
 * Add option to auto-delete outdated Hex docs
 * Enable user to specify non-default Hex docs directory
+* Use https://hexdocs.pm/quantum/readme.html to enable scheduling `SyncRepos` to auto-update could run as a deployment and update Git/Hex in the background at prespecified times)
 * Add option to suppress attempts to `git pull --rebase` (option could work globally or on a per-repo basis)
+* Collect list of failed Hexdoc packages and display them
+* Parallelize operations to speed up time to completion
 * Currently works only when `master` branch is checked out: Make this work with non-`master` branches
 * Option to suppress saving all log files and instead save only the latest log file (or the last N log files?)